Statistical Learning Theory for Control: A Finite Sample Perspective

-The statistical analysis of system identification algorithms has a long history~\cite{Ljung1999system}.
-Until recently, the main focus was providing guarantees for system identification algorithms in the \emph{asymptotic regime}~\cite{lai1983asymptotic,ljung1992asymptotic,deistler1995consistency,bauer1999consistency,chiuso2004asymptotic}, when the number of collected samples $\Ntot$ tends to infinity.
-The main focus of asymptotic analysis has been establishing consistency, i.e., asymptotic convergence of the system parameters to the true ones.
+Before we proceed let us take a step back and briefly discuss the historical development of system identification from a mathematical methods perspective.
+Clearly, the statistical analysis of system identification algorithms has a long history~\cite{Ljung1999system}.
+Until recently, this line of work has emphasized providing guarantees for system identification algorithms in the \emph{asymptotic regime}~\cite{lai1983asymptotic,ljung1992asymptotic,deistler1995consistency,bauer1999consistency,chiuso2004asymptotic}, in which the number of collected samples tends to infinity.
+The main focus of asymptotic analysis has been to establish consistency, i.e., the convergence of the estimated system parameters to the ground truth (as modelled).
 Typically this is achieved if certain \emph{persistency of excitation} conditions hold~\cite{bai1985persistency}.
-Asymptotic tools can go beyond consistency and provide convergence rates under stricter assumptions on the noise, e.g., if the noise is a martingale difference sequence.
-Standard tools for characterizing rates are the Law of Iterated Logarithm (LIL) and the Central Limit Theorem (CLT)---see~\cite{hannan2012statistical} for a detailed exposition of both techniques.
-Nevertheless, even the more advanced techniques, i.e. LIL and CLT, only hold as the number of samples tend to infinity---see the sidebar~\nameref{sidebar-CLT}.
+Asymptotic tools can also go beyond consistency and provide convergence rates.
+Standard tools for characterizing such rates are the Law of Iterated Logarithm (LIL) and the Central Limit Theorem (CLT)---see~\cite{hannan2012statistical} for a detailed exposition of both techniques.
+Nevertheless, even the more advanced techniques, i.e. the LIL and the CLT, only hold as the number of samples tend to infinity.

+\paragraph{Toward a finite sample analysis} Early work on the non-asymptotic analysis of system identification appeared in the 90s~\cite{dahleh1993sample,poolla1994time,guo1995performance,goldenshluger1998nonparametric,weyer1999finite} and 00s~\cite{campi2002finite,vidyasagar2008learning}.
+The setting of~\cite{dahleh1993sample,poolla1994time} focuses on worst-case noise, which is different from the statistical setting considered in this survey.
+In~\cite{guo1995performance} approximate expressions for the finite-time identification-error variance are given.
+We cannot derive sample complexity guarantees directly from~\cite{guo1995performance}; the expressions therein are not directly computable in our setting, and they do not characterize the finite-sample distribution of the identification error and how it depends on the number of samples.